 NORTH OF ENGLAND

 Adèle Geras was born in Jerusalem and lived in Manchester for 43 years before moving to Cambridge in 2010.
 She has published more than 90 titles for young readers and a collection of poetry.
 Her Young Adult novel, Troy, was shortlisted for the Whitbread Award and Highly Commended for the Carnegie Medal.
 She has written five novels for adults, most recently Cover Your Eyes and Out Of The Dark which was one of 2015's Quick Read titles.
-She has written seven novels for adults, most recently Love Or Nearest Offer, will be published in August 2016.
+She has written seven novels for adults, most recently Love Or Nearest Offer, published in August 2016.

 Val McDermid is the broadcaster and writer known as the queen of the psychological thriller.
-A former journalist, her novels include The Skeleton Road, The Wire In The Blood, A Place of Execution and the latest in the Tony Hill and Carol Jordan series, Splinter The Silence.
-She has recently published Forensics: The Anatomy of Crime.
-Originally from Kirkcaldy, she is a devotee of Raith Rovers FC.
+A former journalist, her novels include The Skeleton Road, The Wire In The Blood, A Place of Execution and Splinter The Silence.
+Her latest novel is Out of Bounds, in the Karen Pirie series.
+Originally from Kirkcaldy, Val is a devotee of Raith Rovers FC.

 SOUTH OF ENGLAND

 Myfanwy Alexander is a writer and broadcaster, casting a satirical eye over life in Wales and beyond from her home in Montgomeryshire.

 David Edwards is a son of Barry and a former physics teacher.
 He was the first person ever to be both Mastermind champion (in 1990) and winner of the jackpot on Who Wants To Be A Millionaire.
 Before joining Round Britain Quiz he set questions for the programme, and also appeared as a panellist on the Radio 4 quiz series X Marks The Spot.